-1. The Dynamics of synergistic Collaborative
+1. The Dynamics of Synergistic and Collaborative Innovation

-Challenging the Rules of the Game Early
+Challenging the Rules of the Game.

 - Questioning assumptions,

-- Crafting a team-innovation policy
+- Crafting a team-innovation policy:

 - Team-synergy exercise stretching the participants comfort zone

-- Formulating fundamental questions about:
+to address fundamental questions about:

 - Current and emerging threats and opportunities